Craig's Wife: Production

 Craig's Wife premiered on Broadway at the Morosco Theatre on October 12, 1925, and closed on August 21, 1926, after 360 performances.
 Directed by playwright Kelly, the cast featured Chrystal Herne as Harriet Craig, Anne Sutherland (Miss Austen), Charles Trowbridge (Walter Craig), and Josephine Hull (Mrs. Frazier).

 It was included in Burns Mantle's The Best Plays of 1925–1926.

 The play received the 1926 Pulitzer Prize for Drama.
 The Pulitzer committee wrote, "Craig's Wife has been selected by the jury on account of the dignity of its theme, the soundness of its construction, the excellence of its dialogue, and its effectiveness in the theater."

+Broadway revival

+The play was revived in 1947 in the Playhouse Theatre with Judith Evelyn in the title role.
+It opened on February 12 and closed on April 12 after 69 performances.

 Film adaptations

 There have been at least three films based on the play.
 The 1928 silent version was directed by William C. deMille, Cecil's brother, and starred Irene Rich in the title role.
 In 1936, Columbia Pictures made a film adaptation with Rosalind Russell as Harriet Craig.
 The 1950 film Harriet Craig, featuring Joan Crawford, was also based on the play.